davidascholer/eerify-client/src/lib/ReadMe.md

+# About
-# Hooks, components, and functions that override or wrap respective libraries
+- Hooks, components, and functions that override or wrap respective libraries.
+- As much of the libraries' implementation as possible should be abstracted into each corresponding folder.